sourcerer-mike/wp-comfort/CONTRIBUTE.md

 This harms no one.

 - PHPUnit Code Coverage should be over 80% in Lines.
-- PHPUnit should have no errors
+- PHPUnit should have no errors.
 - PHPSemVer should not show any minor change.